riceissa/issarice.com/wiki/comments.md

 - From "[A Brief History of the End of the Comments](http://www.wired.com/2015/10/brief-history-of-the-demise-of-the-comments-timeline)":

-    > What’s going on here?
-For years, comment boxes have been a staple
+    > For years, comment boxes have been a staple of the online
-    > of the online experience.
-You’ll find them everywhere, from The
+    > experience.
+You’ll find them everywhere, from The New York Times
-    > New York Times to Fox News to The Economist.
-But as online
+    > to Fox News to The Economist.
+But as online audiences have grown,
-    > audiences have grown, the pain of moderating conversations on the
+    > the pain of moderating conversations on the web has grown, too.
-    > web has grown, too.
-And in many cases, the most vibrant
+    > And in many cases, the most vibrant coversations about a
-    > coversations about a particular article or topic are happening on
+    > particular article or topic are happening on sites like Facebook
-    > sites like Facebook and Twitter.
-So many media companies are
+    > and Twitter.
+So many media companies are giving up on comments, at
-    > giving up on comments, at least for now.
-So far this year,
+    > least for now.
+So far this year, Bloomberg, The Verge, The Daily
-    > Bloomberg, The Verge, The Daily Beast and now Motherboard have all
-    > dropped their comments feature.
+    > Beast and now Motherboard have all dropped their comments feature.